Paul-Surridge/Cloud-Java-Development/README.md

 Please find a repository containing the following folder/files:

 	1. Projects			x3 java projects for review
-	2. Screenshots			Screenshots of the x3 java projects and those from previous employer
+	2. Screenshots			Screenshots of x3 java projects and those from previous employer
-	3. Reference			Reference/research material of java, kotlin and cloud technologies
+	3. Reference			Reference material of java, kotlin and cloud technologies
-	4. Software Competencies.pdf	Competencies/research of java, kotlin and cloud technologies
+	4. Software Competencies.pdf	Competencies of java, kotlin and cloud technologies
 	5. Software Principles.pdf	Personal principles applied to all software

 **/Projects:**